 Second, Strategic Value does not enter into the determination of required rates of return, which are based on the prices of shares actually traded.
 Although an increase in stock price may be offered to existing shareholders as an inducement to sell, the actual benefits of a strategic acquisition accrue to the merged company as revenues are enhanced and expenses are minimized.
 Such effects are reflected in the income statement and cash flow of the enterprise as a whole and contribute to increased value that is shared by all post-acquisition ownership interests.
-Such effects are not suggestive of the notion that Strategic Opportunity, it does not mean that the opportunity is worth more than the value of liquidity once the opportunity is realized.
+Such effects are not suggestive of the notion that Strategic Value is worth more than Publicly Traded Value.
+Although a value may be derived from a strategic opportunity, it does not mean that the opportunity is worth more than the value of liquidity once the opportunity is realized.
 After all, once the opportunity is realized, the merged-company owners are subject to return volatility just as the owners of publicly traded securities are.
 This price risk applies to all owners of the enterprise, whether they hold registered or unregistered shares, restricted or unrestricted shares, and controlling or minority shares.